 Keeping people out of the cold

-FP4H members support the Winter Hospitality Overflow by organizing churches and volunteers to house individuals experiencing homelessness during our severe winter weather episodes.
-Members help by preparing the rooms to be used overnight, welcoming individuals to come in out of the cold and spend the night, offering snacks, drinks, supplies and safety, security and warm clothing.
+FP4H members support the Winter Hospitality Overflow by organizing churches and volunteers to house individuals experiencing homelessness during severe winter weather.
+Members help by preparing the rooms to be used overnight, welcoming individuals to come in out of the cold and spend the night in one of many churches that open their doors and offer snacks, drinks, supplies, safety, security and warm clothing.

 Analysis of Local Homelessness

 FP4H has prepared an in-depth study and analysis of homelessness in Clark County.
 This presentation has been made to churches and other organization as a way to raise awareness in our community about who experiences homelessness and what we can do to help.
 If your church, community organization, school or neighborhood group would like to have a presentation on homelessness, just contact us to arrange a presentation.

 Since our founding in 20i5, Faith Partners 4 Housing has worked to help uphold a more just and inclusive community.
 We’re very proud of our legislative advocacy, our on the street activism, our Home Share program, and advocating for the greater good, right here in Vancouver, Washington.
 We are a volunteer staff dedicated to upholding dignity 4 all.